Becker, Minnesota: Parks

 Becker contains nine city parks, including the Becker City Park which sits on over 100 acres.
 In 2020 a dog park was added onto the City Park.

 The other city parks include the Becker Athletic Complex (BAC), the Becker Community Center, Carl E. Johnson park, Kolbinger Park, Pleasant Valley park, River's Edge Park, Snuffy's Landing, and the Tot Lot.

 Golf Course

 Becker is home to Pebble Creek Golf Course, a 27-hole course which is open to the public.

 Public Library

 The Becker Public Library is a branch of Great River Regional Library.
 The library is located within the community center on County Road 23 (Sherburne Avenue).

 Transportation

 U.S. Highway 10 (co-signed and Minnesota State Highway 25) are the primary highway routes through Becker.
 U.S. Highway 10 plays a considerable role in the economy of the city, as many of Becker's businesses are located along it.

 County Road 23 (Sherburne Avenue) also makes its starting point in Becker.

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in St. Cloud, 20 mi to the northwest.

 The proposed extension of the Northstar Commuter Rail to St. Cloud would include a stop in Becker.
 It is currently served by Northstar Link Commuter Bus between Big Lake and St. Cloud.